-City of Scappoose 2022 Water Quality Report
+City of Scappoose 2023 Water Quality Report

 On July 15, 1999 the Oregon Health Division adopted the Federal Regulations for Consumer Confidence Reports.
 These rules apply to all community water systems.
-We are required by these rules to report annually on the condition of our water supply and we are happy to do so.
-For the calendar year of January through December, 2022, we have no violations to report.
-Our drinking water is safe and meets or exceeds all Federal and State requirements.
+We are required by these rules to report annually on the condition of our water supply and are happy to do so.
+For the calendar year of January through December, 2023, we have one violation to report.
+On October 17, the maximum turbidity standard was not met for a brief period at the Keys Rd. surface filtration plant.
+A notice regarding this event was delivered to all water customers.
+Since then, multiple safeguards have now been implemented to insure against this happening in the future.
+Staff is confident that our drinking water is safe and consistently meets or exceeds all Federal and State requirements.
 Some customers have inquired about the mineral content of our water and the resulting white residual on fixtures.
 This is attributable to dissolved minerals.
 This does not pose a health threat, nor is it easily removed from our water.

 If you have any questions about this report or about your water quality, please contact Darryl Sykes at 503-543-7146.
 A copy of this report is available on the city's website.
 If you want to learn more about your water utility, please attend any of our regularly scheduled City Council meetings on the first and third Mondays of the month at 7:00 p.m. at City Hall.